yuvalharr/Yuval-Harris-Portfolio/README.md

 # [Examining gender differences in face prioritization for consciousness](https://github.com/yuvalharr/yuvalharr.github.io.git)
 #### My BSc final project in cognitive sciences involved the following:
 Because we become aware to only a small fraction of external stimuli, understanding the determinants of conscious experience is extremely interesting.
-Here I used a novel data-driven approach to explore gender differences in the determinants for consciousness of human faces. .
-In a 106 participant study I uncovered physical facial dimensions capable of explaining the speed in which faces will reach conscious awareness.
+Here I used a novel data-driven approach to explore gender differences in the determinants for consciousness of human faces.
+In a 100 participants study I uncovered physical facial dimensions capable of explaining the speed in which faces will reach conscious awareness.
 I showed strong evidence for a distinct difference in these dimensions between the two genders.

 * Developed and deployed online experiments using HTML, JavaScript and AWS.
 * Prepared, cleaned, and tranformed raw data using R.